College and university rankings: High Impact Universities: Research Performance Index

 The High Impact Universities Research Performance Index (RPI) is a 2010 Australian initiative that studies university research performance.
 The pilot project involved a trial of over 1,000 universities or institutions and 5,000 constituent faculties (in various disciplines) worldwide.
 The top 500 results for universities and faculties were reported on the project website.
 The project promotes simplicity, transparency and fairness.
 The assessment analyzes research performance as measured by publications and citations.
 Publication and citation data are drawn from Scopus.
 The project uses standard bibliometric indicators, namely the 10-year g-index and h-index.
 RPI equally weighs contributions from the five faculties.
 The five faculty scores are normalized to place them onto a common scale.
 The normalized scores are then averaged to arrive at a final RPI.

 Newsweek

 In August 2006, the American magazine Newsweek published a ranking of the Top 100 Global Universities, using selected criteria from ARWU and the Times Higher Education-QS rankings, with the additional criterion of the number of volumes in the library.
 It formed part of a special issue including an article from Tony Blair, then prime minister of the UK, but has not been repeated.
 It considered openness and diversity as well as distinction in research.
-The ranking has been continued since its merger with The Daily Beast, and currently uses data from the Times Higher Education World Rankings, Webometrics world college rankings from public-research outlet Consejo Superior de Investigaciones Científicas in Spain, and the ShanghaiRanking Consultancy in order to compile its results.
+The ranking has been continued since its merger with The Daily Beast, and currently uses data from the Times Higher Education World Rankings, Webometrics world college rankings from public-research outlet Consejo Superior de Investigaciones Científicas in Spain, and the Shanghai Ranking Consultancy in order to compile its results.